microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 ## Introduction

 mu_feature_config uses a specific XML schema to describe configuration for a platform.
-From this XML, delta files, variable list binaries, and SVD files can be generated to manipulate settings.
+From this XML, change files, variable list binaries, and SVD files can be generated to manipulate settings.
 This file describes the XML format.

 ## XML Specification